learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-07/lectures/js-basics/README.md

 + Utilize string methods
 + Execute string concatenate
 + Understand datatype conversion and why/when to use it
-+ Use different types of dialogue boxes like alerts and
++ Use different types of dialogue boxes like alert and prompt
-+ Display text in the console
 + Understand comparison and logic operators
 + Use conditional statements to control program flow (if/else and switch)

-###Motivation
-You guys have all of the basics for creating fantastic, responsive web designs.
-Now for the icing on the cake - using jQuery to add animated and interactive elements. jQuery is a JavaScript library, which means you need to understand some JS fundamentals.
-JS is the most widely used programming language.
+##Motivation
+We've seen how we can use jQuery to manipulate the elements of a website.
+Now we are going to learn about the technology that jQuery is built upon, JavaScript.
+JavaScript is a coding language that is supported by every browser and allows developers to write code that can do amazing things on any platform.

-###Lesson Plan
+##Lesson Plan

-+ Before we launch right into jQuery there are a few fundamental principles of JavaScript that we are going to have to go over.
-+ Variables
+### Variables

 + A variable is like a bucket that we can store some data inside and then later change the data it stores.
+	+ The bucket has a name that is arbitrary but should make it easy for a developer to understand what goes inside
-	+ You need to declare variables explicitly in JavaScript with the var keyword like this:
++ You need to declare variables explicitly in JavaScript with the `var` keyword like this:
 	+ `var x;`
 	+ `var` is a keyword that declares a variable
 + Naming variables: start with letter a-z A-Z remaining 0-9 a-z A-Z, you can also use `_ `never use spaces ' ' or or illegal characters (! % ?)
-+ For variable names consisting of multiple words you should use camelCase or snake_case (camelCase is generally what JS developers use by convention)
++ For variable names consisting of multiple words you should use camelCase or snake_case (camelCase is generally what JS developers use by convention and is called that becauseTheLettersMakeHumpsInTheName)
 + Let's assign a value in x (remember we said var x; previously)
 	+ `x = 10;`
 + I can refer directly to x and change its value using `=` symbol